-Reinstall the stove and its propane line.
-There is no need to use propane rated Teflon tape on the treads.
+Reinstall the stove and its propane line using propane rated Teflon tape

 Turn on the propane and test for leaks using soapy water near the threads or better yet put your nose right to the fitting and smell.
 If gas is detected then more than likely the fitting requires tightening.
 If no gas is detected continue on.